Gabriel Hughes: Professional career

 The Colorado Rockies selected Hughes in the first round with the tenth overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $4 million.
 He made his professional debut with the Fresno Grizzlies of the Single-A California League with whom he made one appearance, pitching three scoreless innings.
-To open the 2023 season, Hughes was assigned to the Spokane Indians of the High-A Northwest League.
+Hughes opened 2023 with the Spokane Indians of the High-A Northwest League.
 In early June, he was promoted to the Hartford Yard Goats of the Double-A Eastern League.
-In July, it was announced Hughes would be undergoing Tommy John surgery, thus ending his season.
-Over 14 starts between the two teams, he went 6–5 with a 6.21 ERA and 83 strikeouts over 66 2/3 innings.
-Hughes returned to play in 2025 with Hartford before earning a promotion to the Albuquerque Isotopes of the Triple-A Pacific Coast League in May.
+In July, it was announced Hughes would undergo Tommy John surgery, ending his season.
+In 14 starts between the two teams, he went 6–5 with a 6.21 ERA and 83 strikeouts over 66 2/3 innings.